Cerium: Occurrence and production

 The procedure for monazite, (Ln,Th)PO4, which usually contains all the rare earths, as well as thorium, is more involved.
 Monazite, because of its magnetic properties, can be separated by repeated electromagnetic separation.
 After separation, it is treated with hot concentrated sulfuric acid to produce water-soluble sulfates of rare earths.
 The acidic filtrates are partially neutralized with sodium hydroxide to pH 3–4.
 Thorium precipitates out of solution as hydroxide and is removed.
 After that, the solution is treated with ammonium oxalate to convert rare earths to their insoluble oxalates.
 The oxalates are converted to oxides by annealing.
 The oxides are dissolved in nitric acid, but cerium oxide is insoluble in HNO3 and hence precipitates out.
 Care must be taken when handling some of the residues as they contain 228Ra, the daughter of 232Th, which is a strong gamma emitter.

 Applications

 Cerium has two main applications, both of which use CeO2.
 The industrial application of ceria is for polishing, especially chemical-mechanical planarization (CMP).
 In its other main application, CeO2 is used to decolorize glass.
 It functions by converting green-tinted ferrous impurities to nearly colorless ferric oxides.
+Ceria has also been used as a substitute for its radioactive congener thoria, for example in the manufacture of electrodes used in gas tungsten arc welding, where cerium as an alloying element improves arc stability and ease of starting while decreasing burn-off.